Wayfair Labor Day sale: Home deals | CNN Underscored

 Bungalow Rose Philo Knitted Throw ($37.99; wayfair.com)

-“A good touch, soft and excellent quality,” raves one five-star review of this cozy throw.
+“A good touch, soft and excellent quality,” raves one 5-star review of this cozy throw.

 For more great deals, check out CNN Coupons.